- Published on Friday, 19 February 2010 12:47

 Often!
 Because repetition is the key.
 The more often a beloved role model speaks, reads, or sings to a child, the stronger the neural pathways in the child’s brain become, the more words a child learns, the more sounds and rhythms of speech s/he can interpret, the more stories s/he understands and can tell, the more connections between words and print s/he can make, and the more s/he will be soothed and enchanted by books.

 Visit a Home Town Library and tell the Children’s Librarian you want to participate in Growing Like a Read.
-S/he will ask you to complete a brief survey, then provide to each family: a tote bag to carry library books, a stand-up book of rhymes, songs and finger plays, an activity log matched to the child’s age, a bookmark listing suitable books to read together, and a copy of the PLS WORD Magazine explaining the program and the research behind it.
+As long as supplies last, s/he will provide to each family: a tote bag to carry library books, a stand-up book of rhymes, songs and finger plays, an activity log matched to the child’s age, a board book, a copy of our nursery rhyme CD, and a copy of the PLS WORD Magazine explaining the program and the research behind it.
+The text of the stand-up book is also available online here.

-You may enroll all your children under age 4.
+This program is intended for all your children under age 4.
 You will receive additional activity logs matched to their ages.
-After you complete a set of six activities, return to the library to receive a book (one per family).

 Day care providers receive a set of posters that correspond to the individual stand-up book.
 Contact your Home Town Library for a set for your center.